armanicdev/Cleanify/README.md

 ## 🚀 Overview

 Cleanify is a simple browser extension designed to declutter your YouTube experience.
 Organize your subscriptions, liked videos, and watch later list with ease.
-Stay tuned for exciting future updates, including support for Firefox!
+Stay tuned for exciting future updates.

 ## Features 🛠️